symbol/symbol-docs/source/cli/commands.rst

 Get confirmed transactions
 ==========================

-Get an array of confirmed :doc:`transaction <../concepts/transaction>` for which an account is signer or recipient.
+Gets an array of transactions for which an account is the sender or receiver.

 Options